-You will have two online quizzes that will measure your knowledge and understanding of content delivered during lectures and tutorials in Weeks 1 to 8.
-The quizzes will consist of different types of questions such as, for example, Multiple Choice, True/False, Short Answer etc.
+You will have two online quizzes that will measure your knowledge and understanding of content delivered during weeks 1 to 8.
+The quizzes will consist of different types of questions such as, for example, multiple choice, true/false, short answer etc.